17 Tablesw3 version

 Cell boxes that are smaller than the height of the row receive extra top or bottom padding.

-content, the end of the cells content touches the vertical axis of
+text-align is a string but the string doesn't occur in the cell, the end of the content touches the vertical axis of alignment.

-Note that the strings do not have to be the same for each cell, although they usually are.
+Alignmet strings do not have to be the same for each cell.

 CSS does not provide a way specify the offset of the vertical alignment axis with respect to the edge of a column box.

-The following style sheet will cause the column of dollar figures in the following HTML table to align along the decimal point. we have used the :before pseudo-element to insert a dollar sign before each figure.
+The following style sheet should cause the column of dollar figures in the table to align along the decimal point.
+The :before pseudo-element to insert a dollar sign before each figure.

 TD:before { content: "$" }